chanandler/Bandwidth-Monitor/FEATURES-REQUESTS-FIXES.md

 **38. Accessibility Optimizations**
 Add VoiceOver navigation, larger text support, and high-contrast theme options to make the app more usable for everyone.

+**39. Bandwidth Usage Widgets for visionOS**
+Provide 3D/spatial widgets for visionOS, enabling users to see floating usage graphs or data caps in their environment.

+**40. Liquid Glass Menu Bar Design**
+Adopt Apple's Liquid Glass design for the menu bar and main windows, creating a modern, fluid look that adapts to backgrounds and light.

+**41. Visual Intelligence Integration**
+Let users scan their networking environment or hardware setup via camera and match it to troubleshooting tips or usage analytics.

+**42. Scheduled Quiet Hours**
+Allow users to define time windows when notifications and usage alerts are suppressed—ideal for meetings, sleep, or focus time.

+**43. Family/Shared Network Usage Tracking**
+Support for syncing and aggregating data usage across multiple Macs (and possibly iOS devices) for a shared home or office connection.

+**44. Detailed ISP Outage Reporting**
+Automatically detect and log network outages, attempt root-cause analysis, and present a timeline for the user to share with their ISP.

+**45. App Privacy Insights**
+Summarize privacy risks by tracking which apps/services send or receive data with non-local servers.

+**46. Power/Energy Impact Monitoring**
+Estimate and display the energy impact of heavy network activity on battery life and thermal load.

+**47. System Dashboard Widget**
+Add a system Dashboard widget (if macOS version supports it) with customizable stats for quick at-a-glance usage checks.

+**48. Proactive ISP Plan Recommendations**
+Analyze the user's long-term usage and suggest ISP plans that match their needs more closely, including cost and speed comparisons.

 ---

 ## Fixes